dfsp-spirit/wordpress-child-theme-twentyseventeen-privacy/README.md

 ## Installation

+0) Make sure you copy/backup any custom CSS you have added to the Twentyseventeen theme, you may want to apply that to the child theme as well.

-1) On your server, copy the directory `twentyseventeen-child/` from this repo to `<your-wordpress-dir>/wp-content/themes/`.
+1) On your server, copy the directories `twentyseventeen-child/` and `fonts/` from this repo to `<your-wordpress-dir>/wp-content/themes/`.
 Make sure the directory and all its contents have proper access rights so your web server can read the files.

     - Check: as a result, you should now have the following file: `<your-wordpress-dir>/wp-content/themes/twentyseventeen-child/style.css` (and some more in the same location).